 It may still occur, however, that some systems are not compatible with the password requirements of other systems.
 For example, one system’s maximum password length may be shorter than the minimum password length of another.
 Or one system may require special characters while another forbids them.
 In these cases, users will need to log in with different credentials.
-This is by no means a failing of any password synchronization solution, and can be overcome with proper user training.
+This is by no means a failure of any password synchronization solution and can be overcome with proper user training.

 Security Concerns: Complexity & Passphrases

-Every single-sign on solution comes with security concerns, and password synchronization is no exception.
+Every single-sign-on solution comes with security concerns, and password synchronization is no exception.
 When all systems share a single password, all of those systems become compromised when a user’s password is divulged.
-To combat this, organizations are advised to require passwords of significant length and complexity, as well as to train their users on the usage of pass phrases in place of traditional passwords.
+To combat this, organizations are advised to require passwords of significant length and complexity, as well as to train their users on the usage of passphrases in place of traditional passwords.

-Consider the following password requirements: 20 characters, mixed case, one number, five special characters.
+Consider the following password requirements: 20 characters, mixed case, one number, and five special characters.
 Any password that meets these requirements is going to be very difficult to crack.

 The following traditional password meets these requirements:

 However, few people will remember it.
 This is where passphrases shine.
 The following passphrase also meets all of the requirements, but is easy to remember:

 I have 3 apples in my pocket.